puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-content-wip.md

 description: "Microsoft Edge enterprise content in development"
 ---

-# Enterprise content development in progress

-Our Microsoft Edge enterprise content is under development.
+# Microsoft Edge enterprise content is under development

 You'll be redirected to the content once when it's available.

 >[!NOTE]
 >This applies  to Microsoft Edge version 77 or later.

-## Next steps

-None